User100677/COMP2042_CW_hcyys1/README.md

  brick doesn't show crack whenever the ball hit it.

 -Deleted "rnd" variable because it is not used.
+-Deleted "STEEL_PROBABILITY" variable because it is not used.

 5) Encapsulation or changed Access Modifier: